Rhetos/Impersonation/Readme.md

 It is not intended for in-process impersonation.

 To **start impersonating** another user, call *Common.Impersonate* action providing *UserName* parameter.

+* Send a POST request to `<base URL>/rest/Common/Impersonate` with body `{"UserName":"<impersonated user>"}`
-The action returns *Impersonation cookie* in the web response.
+* The action returns *Impersonation cookie* in the web response.
-Provide this cookie in the following web requests to impersonate that user (web browser will automatically provide the cookie).
+* Provide this cookie in the following web requests to impersonate that user (web browser will automatically provide the cookie).

-In order to **stop impersonation** call *Common.StopImpersonating* action.
+In order to **stop impersonation**, call *Common.StopImpersonating* action.

+* Send a POST request to `<base URL>/rest/Common/StopImpersonating`.

 ## Impersonated user information in other applications

 *Version 5 and later:*
 To retrieve the original and the impersonated user information, call web method GetImpersonationInfo.

+* Send a GET request to `<base URL>/rest/Common/GetImpersonationInfo`.
+It returns a JSON object with properties Authenticated (the original user) and Impersonated (the impersonated user).

 *Version 4 and earlier:*
 To retrieve username of impersonated user in your MVC application, your MVC application will have to have same machine key as Rhetos application.
 The code which extracts impersonated username from *Impersonation* cookie is listed bellow.